 What We're Doing

-Our mission: Decriminalize fungi and plant medicines in quantities adequate for home growing, group healing, and ceremonial and religious purposes.
+Our mission: Decriminalize fungi and plant medicines for home growing, group healing, and ceremonial and religious purposes.
 Working initially in Portland, in partnership with indigenous stakeholders among others, we aim to enact this policy while promoting sustainable sourcing and honoring, in mutual reciprocity of care, the human, plant and animal ecologies where the medicines grow.
 Working initially in Portland, in partnership with indigenous stakeholders among others, we aim to enact this policy while promoting sustainable sourcing and honoring, in mutual reciprocity of care, the human, plant and animal ecologies where the medicines grow.
 Read our proposed ordinance for Portland City Council here.

 Our effort is complementary to the psilocybin therapeutic model championed by Measure 109, as well as the “treatment not jail” decriminalization policy championed by Measure 110.
 We are also in alliance with the Indigenous Peyote Conservation Initiative, the Indigenous Plant Medicine Fund and Chacruna’s Indigenous Reciprocity Initiative.